potassco/coala/README.md

 If you want to use clingo instead, you will have to run a translated instance together with an encoding instead.

-PLEASE refer to page/index.html for further details, examples and more!!!
+PLEASE refer to page/index.html for further details, examples and more.

 ```